-In turn, AEDAS Homes has adopted the following measures in order to monitor and manage the risk categories indicated above:
+In turn, AEDAS Homes has taken the following steps to monitor and manage the risk categories referred to above:

-- Identification of adequate monitoring indicators, such as: - Client satisfaction ratios. - Sales rates vs. targets (quarterly and aggregate for the ongoing year). - Delays in works projects. - Works beginning before the necessary loans are granted. - Cybersecurity indicators (change of password, number of privileged users, strengthening of equipment, etc.).

-- Surplus costs in works projects. - Performance in macroeconomic indicators. - Staff turnover. - Establishment of tolerance appraisals, reflecting the Company's risk appetite in relation to each risk category. - Regular monitoring of the risk indicator status. - Implantation and supervision of action plans, in order to mitigate any risks.

-Regular reporting on indicator status to the Audit & Control Committee.
+- Identification of adequate monitoring indicators, such as: - Results of client satisfaction surveys. - Sales/targets ratio (quarterly and accumulated for the ongoing year). - Excess costs and delayed works. - Works initiated before their financing is approved. - Cybersecurity indicators (changes in passwords, number of privileged users, strengthening of equipment, etc.). - After-sale cost. - Performance in macroeconomic indicators - Turnover in key staff - Establishment of tolerance values reflecting the Company's risk appetite with respect to each risk category. - Regular monitoring of risk indicator status. - Implantation and follow-up of action plans to mitigate risks. - Regular reporting on indicator status to the Audit & Control Committee